AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 3. Click `Load unpacked` and select `src` folder.
 4. Log into your Microsoft account.

-The extension does not log your login information or account id at all.
-However, this would require you to log into your account if your login credential expires.
+The extension works with existing login credentials cached in your pc, so it does not log your login information or account id at all.
+However, to make this work, you have to log into your account if the cached credential expires (due to manual logging out, pc restart etc.).

 # How it works